-We can probably all agree, life is better with bacon.
-Wrapping filet mignon in bacon adds flavor, it allows you to simultaneously cook in a little bacon fat, it adds a crunch, and it helps keep your steak juicy.
 I consider bacon-wrapped filet mignon a Valentine’s Day worthy meal with weeknight dinner ease.
-From prep to cleanup it’s about 25 minutes.
+From prep to clean up, it’s about 25 minutes.
 Who would have thought something so classy could be so easy?

 Truffle butter is a very popular steakhouse butter made with truffle oil.
 Truffle oil is used on truffle fries, pasta dishes, pizzas, and many other dishes to add flavor and aroma.
-Mix truffle oil with unsalted butter and serve over your steak.
+Mix a little truffle oil with soft butter and serve over your steak.
 It will melt into your filet and add worlds of flavor.

 The only way to prepare steak is in a cast iron skillet.
 The secret lies in combining pan searing with an oven finish.
 This gives your filet a caramelized outside with a juicy tender inside.
 The oven is better at providing indirect heat while searing gives you the grilled and slightly charred edge.
 The other major advantage is you can cook within flavors such as garlic, butter, or fresh herbs.
 You can’t do this on a grill.

 Pan-sear filet mignon for 2 minutes per side on the stovetop in a cast iron skillet on high heat with butter and immediately transfer to a preheated oven at 415° F. I typically bake about 6 minutes for medium-rare.
 Top with a slice of truffle butter and be the hero.
 It’s that easy.